wal-g/wal-g/README.md

 If using S3 server-side encryption with `aws:kms`, the KMS Key ID to use for object encryption.

+* `WALG_COMPRESSION_METHOD`

+To configure compression method used for backups.
+Possible options are: `lz4`, 'lzma', 'brotli'.
+Default method is `lz4`.
+LZ4 is the fastest method, but compression ratio is bad.
+LZMA is way much slower, however it compresses backups about 6 times better than LZ4.
+Brotli is a good trade-off between speed and compression ratio which is about 3 times better than LZ4.

+### Postgres
+WAL-G uses [the usual PostgreSQL environment variables](https://www.postgresql.org/docs/current/static/libpq-envars.html) to configure its connection, especially including `PGHOST`, `PGPORT`, `PGUSER`, and `PGPASSWORD`/`PGPASSFILE`/`~/.pgpass`.

+`PGHOST` can connect over a UNIX socket.
+This mode is preferred for localhost connections, set `PGHOST=/var/run/postgresql` to use it.
+WAL-G will connect over TCP if `PGHOST` is an IP address.

+* `WALG_DISK_RATE_LIMIT`

+To configure disk read rate limit during ```backup-push``` in bytes per second.

+* `WALG_NETWORK_RATE_LIMIT`

+To configure network upload rate limit during ```backup-push``` in bytes per second.

+Concurrency values can be configured using:

+* `WALG_DOWNLOAD_CONCURRENCY`

+To configure how many goroutines to use during backup-fetch  and wal-push, use `WALG_DOWNLOAD_CONCURRENCY`.
+By default, WAL-G uses the minimum of the number of files to extract and 10.

+* `WALG_UPLOAD_CONCURRENCY`

+To configure how many concurrency streams to use during backup uploading, use `WALG_UPLOAD_CONCURRENCY`.
+By default, WAL-G uses 10 streams.

+* `WALG_UPLOAD_DISK_CONCURRENCY`

+To configure how many concurrency streams are reading disk during ```backup-push```.
+By default, WAL-G uses 1 stream.

+* `WALG_SENTINEL_USER_DATA`

+This setting allows backup automation tools to add extra information to JSON sentinel file during ```backup-push```.
+This setting can be used e.g. to give user-defined names to backups.

+* `WALG_PREVENT_WAL_OVERWRITE`

+If this setting is specified, during ```wal-push``` WAL-G will check the existence of WAL before uploading it.
+If the different file is already archived under the same name, WAL-G will return the non-zero exit code to prevent PostgreSQL from removing WAL.

 * `WALG_GPG_KEY_ID`  (alternative form `WALE_GPG_KEY_ID`) ⚠️ **DEPRECATED**

 To configure GPG key for encryption and decryption.
 By default, no encryption is used.
 Public keyring is cached in the file "/.walg_key_cache".